 4. Keep Living Roots Growing As Long as Possible

 Although typical cash crops generally need temperatures greater than 10 C to grow, there are plenty of other species which will grow quite happily at lower temperatures.
 Especially in our climate you find farmers wasting the two most important inputs our farms receive (and for free to boot!): sunlight and water in the form of precipitation.
-By ensuring that I have diverse green plants out in the field as long as possible, I can rest assured that all of the essential services that begin with photosynthesis are occuring.
+By ensuring that I had diverse green plants out in the field as long as possible, I could rest assured that all of the essential services that begin with photosynthesis were occuring.

 The photo behind this text block is a diverse cover sown after the last garlic harvest in 2020.
 It is loaded with diversity and even managed to feed bees and insects through flowers before the first frosts of the season!
 No bare ground, no fallow period, no tillage, no erosion.
 Yes to habitat, to photosynthesis, to diversity, to life.

 The two main commercial enterprises at Lillklobb were integrated with one another.
 One cannot escape the fact that Lillklobb is covered in trees.
 The vast majority of the trees preexisted my work and I needed to implement the market gardens with them in mind.